How can I SEO my WordPress blog? How can I make it easy to find on-line?

 So, for example, the post title for this article is ‘How to SEO a WordPress Blog’.
 The META title is ‘SEO for WordPress Blogs’.

-It’s not a big difference but the post is about SEO for WordPress so in the META title I’ve put those words first, in order to make it easier for the search engines.
+It’s not a big difference but the post is about SEO for WordPress so in the META title I’ve put those keywords first, in order to make it easier for the search engines.

 So to summarise:

-- Install the All-in-one-SEO-pack, configure and use it properly.
+- Install an SEO plugin, configure and use it properly.

 - Make good, efficient use of your categories and tags